 The NWT Species Conservation and Recovery Fund (formerly the NWT Species at Risk Stewardship Program) has been investing in species conservation and recovery efforts since 2010 and has supported more than 50 projects.
 Past projects have either addressed threats directly or have focused on education/outreach, knowledge/research, or conservation planning.

 To learn more about past projects, please visit the interactive story map.
-Past project summaries are also provided below.

 Past project summaries are available below: